 (Optional) If it is necessary, the VM disk is transformed into an appropriate format.
 For that, tools such a qemu-img can be used.
 The format of the disk images strongly depends on the underlying hypervisor.
 Therefore, migration between sites with different hypervisors may require (not always) transforming the disk type.

-The OCCI server of site B registers in the CMP’s catalog of Virtual Machine Images (VMIs).
-Each CMP has a different internal catalog system for VMIs.
+The OCCI server of site B registers in the CMF’s catalog of Virtual Machine Images (VMIs).
+Each CMF has a different internal catalog system for VMIs.
 For example, OpenStack uses Glance while OpenNebula has its own repository.

 The OCCI server of site B chooses an appropriate instance type considering the description of the instance type provided in the request.
 An upper bound, in terms of capacity of resources, should be chosen in order to maintain the level of service for that VM at site B.